dmbarbour/wikilon/docs/Runtime.md

  * reactive computing: callbacks, rate-limited quotas
  * recovery from transaction conflicts, not just abort
  * higher level actions to support semantic merging
- * discretionary collaborative transactions (locks)
  * prioritize transactions upon concurrent conflict

 Long term, we might also support distributed transactions (via 2PC or 3PC, or X/Open XA).
 This could be useful for certain application models, and for integrating with external resources.
 However, it is low priority.

 ## API Concepts

 The C runtime API will be oriented around an agent's view of the system.

-Agents operate on a dictionary through the window of RESTful, hierarchical transactions.
-Multiple agents can share a transaction, in which case they are essentially sharing the underlying dictionary.
-A transaction can modify a dictionary but must additionally supports semantic updates, view tracking, quotas and accounting, debug modes, and so on.
-The dictionary and transaction may be conflated in some contexts.

-Because concurrent agents update the dictionary, I will need to support callbacks for low-latency observation of changes committed by another agent (or possibly committed upstream).
-I might also leverage callbacks for low-latency views of parallel computations - background parallelism, lazy or streaming extraction.
-I will probably want to unify all asynchronous API features (e.g. as futures with callbacks, and value-level references into a runtime).

-Multi-agent collaborative development is a related possibility.
-Concurrent agents should be able to avoid conflict by communicating their needs, perhaps in terms of invariants and intentions.
-We might leverage a notion of discretionary locks or adapt [behavioral programming](http://www.wisdom.weizmann.ac.il/~bprogram/) to guide update events.

-The API will be dominated by the viewing and updating of a dictionary.
-But it will include a few other elements, such as loading and configuring of the runtime 'virtual machine' (worker threads, persistent storage, etc..).
-Evaluation of anonymous code is also feasible, albeit effectively the same as referencing code by secure hash.

-*Note:* Security will NOT be handled at the C runtime API.
-That concern must be handled in a separate layer, e.g. via HTTP authentication or HMAC bearer tokens.
+An agent will view and update a dictionary through the window of RESTful, hierarchical, long-running *transactions*.
+Transactions may have names, URLs, and serializable representation.
+Transactions generally track reads to support detection of read-write conflicts.
+Transactions may a few support structured updates that are merge-friendly, such as renaming a word or command pattern.
+Named dictionaries are effectively just 'rooted' transactions.

+Views on a dictionary will generally involve reading a word's definition or evaluating it.
+Evaluation of anonymous computations can be represented in terms of evaluating the definition of a corresponding `$secureHash` word.
+Word-level tracking is convenient for RESTful reference, caching, sharing, and further composition.
+Evaluations may need a variety of related attributes to control compute resources (space, effort) and active debugging.
+These will likely be configured at the transaction layer.

+There may also be some configuration of the virtual machine - LMDB storage, worker threads, etc..
+But the API will be dominated by transaction management.

+*Note:* Security models (HTTP authentication, HMAC bearer tokens, etc.) and collaborative conflict avoidance patterns (discretionary locks, [behavioral programming](http://www.wisdom.weizmann.ac.il/~bprogram/more.html)) are not part of this C runtime API but can be implemented in a separate layer.

 ## Memory Model

-A transaction will host multiple evaluations or views, and will have some space in which to handle its varied labors.
+In 'normal' form, Awelon code will be represented by simple UTF-8 strings, albeit using size parameters instead of the NUL terminator (such that we can reference directly into a transaction or subprogram).

+Conveniently, agents don't need fine-grained manipulation of computations, at least not to an extent of optimizing for that use case.
+Further, coarse-grained manipulations - simple compositions - are trivial with Awelon language, and don't need much attention.

+Awelon code will mostly be represented by simple strings - a `char const*` together with a size parameter.

+Memory is managed within a transaction.
+A primary representation for most things

 The runtime will use pointer-width words, direct addressing.